genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-state-machine.md

 }
 ```

-Modify the TRADE_MODIFY event handler to use state machine
+Modify the TRADE_MODIFY event handler to use the state machine

 ```kotlin {5}
 eventHandler {